OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 14. Switch to your deployment environment.

-15. Program the `ofs_top.sof` image to the n6001 FPGA.
+15. Program the `.bin` image to the n6001 FPGA.
 Refer to the [Walkthrough: Program the FPGA via RSU](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#531-walkthrough-program-the-fpga-via-rsu) Section for step-by-step programming instructions.

 16. Use `lspci` to verify that the PCIe changes have been implemented.